 The proposed PPEC project site is located in an industrial area of San Diego County and is comprised of approximately 10 acres in the southeast quadrant of the Alta Road and Calzada de la Fuente intersection adjacent to Otay Mesa Power Plant project (formally known as Otay Mesa Generating Project).
 Sources of noise in the area include aircraft, gunfire from the nearby shooting range, domestic animals, aircraft, occasional distant horns, and distant industrial noise.
 (Ex.
-1, \S 5.12.1.3.)
+1, § 5.12.1.3.)

 For purposes of evaluating impacts on residential uses, project noise is compared with measured nighttime ambient noise levels, when residents may expect to be able to sleep without disturbance.
 Existing sensitive noise receptors1 near the project include three single-family residences located approximately 4,700 feet southwest of the project site (identified as LT-1).
-The Richard J. Donovan Correctional Facility is located approximately 4,000 feet northwest and a County of San Diego Correctional Facility that includes the George F. Bailey Detention Facility, the Federal Immigration Detention Facility, and the County of San Diego Juvenile Detention Facility is located approximately 1.5 miles (7,900 feet) northwest of the project site (identified as LT-2.)
+The Richard J. Donovan Correctional Facility is located approximately 4,000 feet northwest and a County of San Diego Correctional Facility that includes the George F. Bailey Detention Facility, the Federal Immigration Detention Facility, and the County of San Diego Juvenile Detention Facility is located approximately 4,800 feet north.
+A mobile home community is located approximately 1.5 miles (7,900 feet) northwest of the project site (identified as LT-2.)
 (Ex.
 200, p.
 4.5-5.)

 A proposed project, the East Mesa Detention Facility (EMDF) may be built 600 feet northeast of the PPEC site.
 As of the date of this Decision, it is only planned and has not been built.
 CEQA requires that for purposes of analyzing environmental impacts, we consider the environmental conditions that exist at the time environmental analysis is commenced.
 (Cal.
 Code Regs., tit.
 14, § 15125, subd. (a); Communities for a Better Environment v.
-South Coast Air Quality Management District, 48 Cal.
-App.
-4th 310, 232.)
+South Coast Air Quality Management District (2010), 48 Cal.
+4th 310, 322.)
 With respect to CEQA impacts, therefore, we analyze noise impacts on the sensitive receptors described above.